BrianZanti/big_o_examples/README.md

 ## Exercise

 Analyze the code for example_1 (either .js or .rb, whichever you prefer).
 What is the Big O of this algorithm?
 In other words, if `n` is the size of the input, how many operations will the algorithm perform in the worst case as a function of `n`?

+When you are ready, repeat the exercise for example_2.